 That title rhymes… sorry… couldn’t help myself 🙂

-We soon had the boat all put away for our absence over the holidays – less of a process than when we’d left her for months in the storm-tossed Aleutians, but still a bit of work.
-When we returned in mid-January 2018, she was just as we’d left her, always a relief!
+We soon had the boat all put away for our absence over the holidays – less of a process than when we’d left her for months in the Aleutians, but still a bit of work.
+When we returned in late January 2018, she was just as we’d left her, always a relief!
 Continue reading

 After a couple days of rest upon reaching the sheltered waters of Southeast Alaska, we set off for a nearly non-stop trip south down the rest of the Inside Passage.
 We started on this marathon on September 9 and our goal was to be back in Port Angeles, Washington in two weeks.
 Continue reading